Why There Isn't A "Media Kit" For Life Science Connect

 Think of it this way: Your marketing dollars shouldn’t be wasted in the grey area of a broad circulation – instead you should be actively reaching those gold-star target prospects.

-Beware of media partners who only tout large circulation size, inflated open rates, or who can't explain how they manage and maintain their active subscriber lists.
+Beware of media partners who only tout large circulation sizes, inflated open rates, or who can't explain how they manage and maintain their active subscriber lists.

 The back-end data service that comes with our content programs is so unique in the life science industry that numbers or pie charts in a "media kit" cannot adequately compare us to other media companies.
 We’re not a one-size-fits-all marketing partner, just as no two CDMOs have the same marketing strategy..